Built-in agent reference

 correct

-The correct agent focuses on fixing errors without changing the style or content of your document (think of it as a meticulous, slightly obsessive proofreader).
+The correct agent fixes errors without changing the style or content of your document.

 Purpose: Fix typos, grammatical errors, and LaTeX syntax issues.